7span/dashing-kit/README.md

 # 📬 Contact

-For issues or suggestions, open an issue or reach out at dash@7span.com.
+For issues or suggestions, open an issue in this repository.